curv3d/curv/ideas/next/Simple_and_Learnable.rst

   Curv is a declarative language, which means two things:

-  1. Curv simplifies programming by suppressing a lot of low level detail that you need to attend to in mainstream, general purpose languages.
+  1. Curv is high level: it simplifies programming by suppressing low level detail that you need to attend to in mainstream, general purpose languages.
   2. Curv is denotative.

 Denotative Semantics